stevenzicka/Yaht.z/README.txt

 have been scored, or the player has run out of places to score their next roll.
 The player with the most total points wins!

 UPDATES:
-- Updated to add second player functionality
+- Added second player functionality
 - Added tutorial screen
 - Added confetti and fireworks for Yahtzee's